helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

        @/opt/helidon/run-schema.sql
 ```

 The mounted `run-schema.sql` wrapper stops on the first SQL error and executes `etc/schema.sql`.
-The schema script drops
+The schema script
-the sample tables, recreates them and their foreign key, inserts the Pokemon types and sample Pokemon, and commits the
+recreates the sample tables and their foreign key, inserts the Pokemon types and Pokemon, and commits the sample data.
-sample data.
-If you use a different Oracle Database setup, run `etc/schema.sql` there as the user the application will
-use before starting the application.

-The container, volume mounts, demo credentials, and SQL*Plus commands in this section are conveniences for running the
-example.
-Production database provisioning, credential management, storage, and security policies are outside the scope
-of this README.
+Use your normal provisioning and credential-management practices for any environment beyond this local demo.

 ## Build and Run